 Whether you are heading to a venue for the first time or gearing up for league play, understanding the rules and scoring of axe throwing will make the experience more enjoyable and competitive.
 Two major organizations govern the sport: the World Axe Throwing League (WATL) and the International Axe Throwing Federation (IATF).
 Each has slightly different rules, but the core gameplay is similar.
-Here is a complete breakdown.
+Here is a complete breakdown, updated for the 2026 season.

 The Basic Rules